 -

-Embrace Digital Technologies: Leverage digital technologies to improve efficiency, reduce costs, and reach new customers.
+Embrace Digital Technologies: make use of digital technologies to improve efficiency, reduce costs, and reach new customers.
 Develop an online presence, use social media to engage with customers, and explore e-commerce opportunities.

 -